From Moral Issues that Divide Us

 Ayer’s larger point is that moral utterances have nothing to do with factual reports at all: they do not even report our feelings, but merely vent them in the way that a dog might vent its feelings by growling or barking.

-Ayer’s view is radical since he insists that all moral utterances are non-factual expressions of feelings; a less extreme view would recognize that facts and reason play a role in at least some moral discussions.
-Still, Ayer’s point is an important warning: heated moral debate such as those over abortion can quickly reduce to mere expressions of feeling that aim to sway people’s emotions, without appealing to their reason.
+Ayer’s view is radical since he insists that all moral utterances are non-factual expressions of feelings.
+By contrast, a less extreme view would recognize that facts and reason play a role in at least some moral discussions.
+Still, even if Ayer’s position is extreme, it gives us an important warning: heated moral debate such as those over abortion can quickly reduce to mere expressions of feeling that aim to sway people’s emotions, without appealing to their reason.
 As a rule of thumb, by being cool-headed and impartial when debating controversial moral issues, we can avoid having our moral dialogues reduce to the level of dogs growling at each other.

 Gender and Morality

 A third area of moral psychology involves the issue of gender, and whether there are distinctly male and female conceptions of morality.
 Stereotypes abound regarding the differences between men and women.
-For example, we regularly hear that, compared to their male counterparts, women tend to be more emotional, less competitive, less violent, more sociable, better at multitasking, and have better language skills.
-But while these gender typecasts are plentiful, there is currently little reliable scientific research to back them up.
+We regularly hear that, compared to men, women tend to be more emotional, less competitive, less violent, more sociable, better at multitasking, and have better language skills.
 Even if some of these generalizations turn out to be true, there is yet no scientifically decisive way to determine whether gender characteristics are the result of genetics or social conditioning.
 For now, the issue of male-female difference is very much a mystery.
 But that has not stopped us from speculating on the subject.
 Today our gender stereotypes are more favorable to women than men, as the above list of female qualities displays.

 In the past, though, women were considered to be more psychologically inferior to men: more childlike, more superficial, and on the whole less intelligent.
 Not only were women considered to be intellectually inferior to men, but morally inferior as well.
 As we have seen, throughout much of history, morality had been intimately connected with human rationality.
 Presumably, it is our capacity to reason that enables us to grasp moral truths and motivate us to behave morally.
 But if women’s rational abilities are inferior to men’s, then so too are their natural moral abilities.
 French philosopher Jean Jacques Rousseau (1712–1778) famously held this view and argued that women have affectionate natures and inferior intellectual capacities.
 Women are, by nature, coquettish, cunning and passionate.
 Consequently, he argued, women should play merely a secondary role in society that serves the interests of men, and a young girl’s education should be structured around that function: